edu-sharing/edu-sharing-community-repository/Frontend/projects/edu-sharing-api/README.md

 });
 ```

-> Do not forget to unsubscribe from observables when using inside components or locally scoped
+> Do not forget to unsubscribe from `Observable`s returned by methods starting with `observe` when
-> services.
+> using inside components or locally scoped services.

 ```ts
 import { Component, OnDestroy, OnInit } from '@angular/core';